Choden FC

-Choden was a football club from Bhutan, based at Changlimithang, consisting of players from the U-19 Bhutan national team, who played in the Bhutan A-Division, then the top level of football in Bhutan, but since replaced by a full national league.
+Choden Football Club was a football club from Bhutan, based at Changlimithang, consisting of players from the U-19 Bhutan national team, who played in the Bhutan A-Division, then the top level of football in Bhutan, but since replaced by a full national league.
 They finished fifth in the 2011 season, the last season where the A-Division was the top flight.
 Although they were not formally relegated at the end of the 2011 season, they do not appear to have taken part either in the 2012 A-Division, nor consequently the 2012–13 Bhutan National League.

 History

 The first recorded mention of Choden competing in Bhutanese football is in 2005 when they won the final of the B-Division beating Rookies F.C.
 3–0.
 The bottom two teams in the A-Division, Rigzung Club and Dzongree, for that season played off against Choden and Rookies to determine which two would play top-flight football the following season.
 No results are known, but from the available data from 2006, it appears that Choden were promoted from this, whilst Dzongree were relegated.

 Choden's first appearance in the A-Division was in 2006, although their final position is not known as only a few results are known together with a very fragmentary final table.
 Choden's only known result for that season was a 1–0 victory against Druk Pol.

 They were not relegated however, as they competed in the following season, where they finished sixth out of eight teams narrowly avoiding relegation.
 Again, details for this season are patchy at best.
 The only recorded results for Choden are a 1–1 draw with Yeedzin and a 4–0 loss to eventual champions Transport United.
 Their final points tally is also not known, as there is nor record of their score in their final game against Druk Pol.
 However, the maximum it could have been is 20 as they were on 17 points going into that game.

 Their final position in the next season is unknown, although the highest they could have finished was fourth as the top three finishers, Yeedzin, Transport United and Royal Bhutan Army are known.
 However, at the halfway stage in the season, they were in sixth place, above Druk Athletic on goal difference with six points, having won two of their seven games to that point.
 The only two known results for Choden in 2008 were 1–1 draws with Druk Pol and Yeedzin.
 They could conceivably have finished bottom in the previous season, but since no clubs were promoted or relegated, they were guaranteed top-flight football in the 2009 season.